Migration of Managed Apple Devices to Relution

 - Create or identify a device group that will contain the devices to be migrated.

-- Set up all necessary configurations (profiles, certificates, apps) in Relution, but do not publish them immediately.
+- Set up all required configurations (profiles, certificates, apps) in Relution.

 - Log in to Apple Business Manager or Apple School Manager.

-- Navigate to Devices > All Devices and filter by the serial numbers or UDIDs of the devices to be migrated.
+- Navigate to Devices → All Devices, then filter by the serial numbers of the devices to be migrated.

 - Select the devices → Assign Device Management.

-- In the dialog, select Relution as the new server.
+- In the dialog, choose Relution as the new server.

-- A migration grace period should be defined; this gives the user time to complete the migration before the deadline.
-After the grace period expires, the user must complete the migration to continue using the device.
+- A migration deadline should be set; this gives users time to complete the migration before the deadline.
+After the deadline, migration must be completed in order to continue using the device.

-- Confirm the change – Apple will now mark the devices for Relution.
+- Confirm the assignment—Apple now marks the devices for Relution.

-- To start the migration directly, go to Settings → General → VPN & Device Management on the device and tap Start Enrollment.
+- To begin migration directly on the device, go to Settings → General → VPN & Device Management and tap Start Enrollment.

-- Once started, the device will be removed from the old MDM and added to Relution, without resetting to factory settings.
+- Once initiated, the device will be removed from the old MDM and added to Relution, without a factory reset.

 - After completion, the device appears in Relution as managed.